magento/architecture/design-documents/service-isolation/inter-service-communication.md

 _front node_
 * Invoker has provided a callback to the promise Guzzle returned when asynchronous HTTP request was made
 * the callback unserializes return value received from the service call, in this case into ProductInterface
-* ProductProxy is actually created because that's the preference provided in the _CatalogProxy_ module this node has
+* ProductProxy is actually created because that's the preference provided in the _CatalogProxy_ module's di.xml this node has
 * initiated ProductProxy is passed as resolve value to the promise the invoker returned
 * RESTful API mechanism takes the value and serializes it to return to the client
-* HTTP response is generated and returned to the client who made request to mydomain.com/rest/V1/product
+* HTTP response is generated and returned to the client who made request to mydomain.com/rest/V1/products